Rookie Slye kicks Panthers past Bears in preseason opener

 Slye made field goals of 42, 55 and 29 yards and the Panthers had a 7-yard touchdown catch and 11-yard TD run from rookie Elijah Holyfield in a 23-13 victory over the Bears.

 The Panthers already have a standout kicker in Graham Gano, and it’s possible Slye put himself on the radar of the Bears as well as other teams seeking a kicker by hitting a second-quarter kick of 55 yards for a 6-0 lead.

+“He handled it really well,” Panthers coach Ron Rivera said.
+“We had an opportunity for him to kick a 55-yarder.
+During practice, he hit a 60-something yarder.
+So I thought this was well within his range and it was kind of fun to watch him kick it.”

 The former Virginia Tech player made a 29-yarder in the third quarter to expand Carolina’s lead to 16-10.
 Slye’s 42-yarder came on Carolina’s second possession to open the scoring.

 While the Bears look for a kicker, the Panthers are trying to determine who will back up quarterback Cam Newton.